drubach/Concentration/README.md

 ### Code
 - The read me was created by editing this [sample readme](https://github.com/Code-Institute-Solutions/SampleREADME) from Code Institute.
 - A significant portion of the code for this project was copied and edited from the previous projects I completed in the program.
+- Code for the game board grid was based upon guidance from the site [css-tricks.com](https://css-tricks.com/snippets/css/complete-guide-grid/).

 ### Acknowledgements